Anime Archaeology

 Where we are

-We livestream on Twitch Sunday nights starting at 7:00pm Eastern.
+We livestream on Twitch Sunday nights starting at 7:00pm Eastern, though we're on a temporary hiatus through at least November 2024.

 We upload video essays and reviews on YouTube.